igonzaleztak/bank-api-example/README.md

 └── Taskfile.yaml
 ```

-The folder `cmd` contains the `main.go` that starts the API.
-If you take a look at this file, you will see that it only is used to call `Run()` function defined in the folder `bootstrap`.
-This function sets up the API.
-It is in charge of:
+The `cmd` folder contains the `main.go` file, which starts the API.
+If you look at this file, you'll see that its sole purpose is to call the `Run()` method defined in the bootstrap folder.
+This function is responsible for setting up the API.
+Specifically, it handles:

-- Setting up the application configuration.
+- Configuring the application settings.
-- Setting up the logger used to log the API
+- Initializing the logger used for API logging.
-- Start the In-Memory database
+- Starting the in-memory database.
-- Start the HTTP server.
+- Launching the HTTP server.

-To set up the application's configuration, it was decided that the most optimal approach would be to use environment variables.
-By using them, we ensure that users can easily modify the tool's settings.
-Additionally, if the API is deployed in Docker or Kubernetes, defining its configuration becomes very straightforward.
-The `.env` file shows the environmental variables that are read by the application.
+To configure the application, it was decided that the most optimal approach would be to use environment variables.
+This ensures that users can easily modify the tool's settings.
+Additionally, deploying the API in Docker or Kubernetes simplifies configuration management, as environment variables are easy to define in these platforms.
+The `.env` file contains the environment variables used by the application.

 ```bash
 PORT=3000 # Define the port in which the API will run